Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Providing great customer service to a first-time office renter.

-However, if you can help a new client find the perfect space for their first business, you not only help them succeed, you gain a devoted new client.
+However, if you can help a new client find the perfect business office rental space, you not only help them succeed, you gain a devoted new client.
 After all, putting your client first will pay off in the long run far more than guiding them into an expensive rent they can’t afford.
-But to help them find the best space, you need to begin by walking them through their options.
+But to help them find the best Ann Arbor office space, you need to begin by walking them through their options.
 Here’s where to start.

 Stay on budget and explain hidden costs.